leah-massey/CV/README.md

 ---

-Hello there 👋🏻 I’m a Software Engineer who likes details, finding patterns and embracing new concepts.
-I'm driven by a curiosity for building, creating and better understanding the world around me.
-I have a real hunger to learn and develop my craft and enjoy collaborating with others to create exceptional products.
+Hello there 👋🏻 I’m a Software Engineer with a curiosity for building, creating, and better understanding the world around me.
+I’m an enthusiast of TDD, great communication, embracing new concepts and collaborating with others to create exceptional products.
 <br>
-I’m an enthusiast of TDD, great communication and continual learning.
-I most recently worked as Head of Production for a sustainable womenswear company and have over a decade’s worth of experience conceptualising, building and creative problem-solving within the worlds of bespoke craftsmanship (tailoring & interior design) and production management.
-I thrive in environments where I can use both logic and creativity and am really excited that Software Engineering  provides me with an endless opportunity for both.
+I bring to my work over a decade’s worth of experience in conceptualising, building and creative problem-solving.
+I most recently worked as Head of Production for a sustainable womenswear company were I managed each collection's lifecyle from design inception through to delivery of final product.
+I was responsible for supply chain, garment QC, production timelines and costings.

 <a name="tech"></a>
 ## Tech Experience

 #### Makers Academy (January 2023 - May 2023)

-Intensive full time and fast-paced 16 week Software Engineering bootcamp following Agile methodologies with weekly challenges, and multiple team projects.
+Intensive full time and fast-paced 16 week Software Engineering bootcamp following Agile methodologies.

-- Independent learning structure allowed me to quickly developed strong research skills, employing a combination of online resources, personal projects and pair programming to enhance my studies and better my understanding.
+- Independent learning structure allowed me to develop strong research skills, employing a combination of online resources, personal projects and pair programming to enhance my studies and better my understanding.
 These are practises that I continue today.
 - Trained using TDD from the offset.
 I really enjoy with the logical processes behind this practise and the solid base it gives to a project.
 TDD has many parallels to my tailoring & production experiences.
 - Daily pair-programming at Makers gave me an opportunity to learn from and share knowledge with others.
 It was a particularly rewarding way of learning and an exciting turning point when it became more efficient, too.